-- SEND action records are transferred following county procedures. - > pupils with SEND are given additional visits and access to transition support before transfer to secondary school, so that they will become more confident in the new situation. - for pupils with an EHC Plan, the plan is amended by 15th February of the year of transfer.
+- > the pre-school leader meets teaching staff to discuss pupils with SEND when they are about to start school. - > SEND action records are transferred following county procedures. - > pupils with SEND are given additional visits and access to transition support before transfer to secondary school, so that they will become more confident in the new situation. - > for pupils with an EHC Plan, the plan is amended by 15th February of the year of transfer.
 It must be amended in the light of the recommendations of the annual review in Year 5, the parents' views and preferences and the response to consultation by the LEA with the schools concerned - the SENDCo of the receiving school, where possible, attends the final annual review of Year 6 pupils with statements for whom the particular school has been named.